iljaiwjew/golang-cheatsheet/README.md

 ```golang
  interface {}
 ```
-Empty interface is automatically satisfied by any type.So, value of any type can be assigned to such interface variable
+Empty interface is automatically implemented by any type.
+So, value of any type can be assigned to such interface variable
 ### 9. Pointers
 1. A pointer type denotes the set of all pointers to variables of a given type.
 This type called the base type of the pointer.
 Note that there are no any difference between pointer type and defined type that is made from pointer:
 ```go